Skip to main content

 case "PUSH" -> new PushNotification(target);

-default -> throw new IllegalArgumentException("Unknown notification type: " + type);
+default -> throw new IllegalArgumentException("Unknown type: " + type);

 };